Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 # Question 2: How do rates of high-BMI categories vary over time and by location?

+Part of the function of the CDC's Youth Risk Behavior Surveillance System is to integrate state and local surveys in one place under a common standard.
+Thus, we can look at obesity rates over time as a function of location.
+There are 51 locations (47 states, 3 territories, and DC) for which we have data in addition to the national average.
+Rather than trying to plot all at once, here are the rates for the top and bottom 5 locations.

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q2_obesity_by_location.png)

-The five locations with below-average rates of high-BMI categories were Colorado, Idaho, Montana, Utah, and Wyoming, all located in the Rocky Mountains.
+The same five states were lowest in terms of percent of students obese and those overweight or obese, and they're all clustered together in the Rocky Mountains.
-The five with above-average rates were Guam, Kentucky, Mississippi, Tennessee, and either Arkansas (obesity) or Louisiana (overweightness or obesity).
+The locations with the most obese and the most overweight or obese students are almost the same: Guam tops both lists, and Kentucky, Mississippi, Tennessee, and either Arkansas (obesity) or Louisiana (overweightness or obesity) round out the top five.
 Besides Guam, these are all located along the Mississippi River.
-There is a fair amount of switching places between the locations in each group, but no switching between the groups.
+While I was not surprised to see the least obese states in the West and the most obese in the South, I did not expect the geographic clustering to be this strong.
+Also, these groups' separation from the national average and each other is consistent.
-In fact, with the exception of 2013, none of these states ever cross the U.S. average.
+With the exception of 2013 none of these eleven locations' obesity rates ever cross the U.S. average.
-It appears that geographic location may be strongly correlated with youth obesity.

 # Question 3: What nutritional, behavioral, institutional, and environmental factors are associated with rates of high-BMI categories?